 What keeps you from biking some days?
 If your bike could flatten hills and fight headwinds, would it increase how often you ride?
 If you could travel further, reach higher speeds, maintain a higher average speed, and climb challenging hills, without arriving sweaty and out of breath, would you consider an ebike?
 If you always had the closest parking spot, and you never had to sit in traffic, would you consider replacing your car with one?
 You could save a lot of time and money.

 Thanks to ebikes, people of all ages and fitness levels are replacing car trips with something they actually enjoy doing.
-Riding a bicycle of any kind has health benefits, including less stress, weight loss, increased muscle strength, and better posture, but only an ebike offers the ability to customize the riding experience.
+Riding a bicycle of any kind has health benefits, including less stress, increased muscle strength, and better posture, but only an ebike offers the ability to customize the riding experience.
 An ebike, short for electric bike, is a bicycle with an integrated, battery-powered, electric motor that makes pedaling easier.
 In some models, pedaling is not necessary at all.
 The motor can do a little or a lot of the work.
 How much is up to you.
 Electric bikes give you the freedom to choose the speed and effort that's right for you.

 Electric bikes break down barriers to cycling, like windy conditions, hills, lack of energy, and long distances, and that can dramatically increase how often you ride.
 It’s easy to get the exercise you need when riding is part of your everyday routine, such as your commute to work.
 Biking continuously engages your core and strengthens it as you balance while riding.
 Ebikes are easier on your knees and joints than regular bikes.
 You get a moderate workout without the pain or soreness after a long ride.
 When we see ebikes in for regular maintenance the amount of miles on the odometers are impressive.
 Ebikes tend to get ridden more!

 What is an Ebike?